Luminous Fast Blue Optical Transients and Type Ibn/Icn SNe from Wolf-Rayet/Black Hole Mergers: Introduction

 AT2018cow also produced soft $\sim$ keV X-ray emission even from the early days of the explosion (e.g., \citealt{RiveraSandoval+18,Kuin+19}), which decayed gradually initially but later around day 20$-$the same time as the abrupt decrease in optical spectral velocities$-$began to track the steeper decay of the optical emission, with a comparable luminosity.
 The X-ray light curve was highly variable and became increasingly so with time, decaying faster than $L_X \propto t^{-4}$ after about one month.
 Hard $\gtrsim 10$ keV X-ray emission was also detected \citep{Margutti+19} with a distinct spectrum characterized by broadened Fe emission lines and a spectral peak around 30 keV (similar to the ``Compton hump" feature observed in AGN accretion disk reflection spectra; e.g., \citealt{Reynolds99}) and which faded over the first weeks.
-A QPO feature in the X-ray timing properties was recently reported at 225 Hz \citep{Pasham+21}.
+A quasi-periodic feature in the X-ray timing properties was recently reported at 225 Hz \citep{Pasham+21}.

 As described by \citet{Margutti+19}, the many unusual properties of AT2018cow can be understood if the bulk of the emission is powered by a compact, highly time-variable X-ray source embedded within a highly aspherical ejecta shell.
-The latter is comprised of a dense low-velocity $v_{\rm slow} \sim 3000$ km s$^{-1}$ equatorially-concentrated belt and a much faster $v_{\rm fast} \gtrsim 0.1 c$ polar-directed outflow of mass $M_{\rm fast} \sim 0.1 M_{\odot}$, which controls the initial rise time of the transient following \citet{Arnett82}'s law.
-A similarly low polar ejecta mass is required for the central X-ray source to photoionize the polar material and enable the soft X-rays to escape.
+The latter is comprised of a dense low-velocity $v_{\rm slow} \sim 3000$ km s$^{-1}$ equatorially-concentrated belt and a much faster $v_{\rm fast} \gtrsim 0.1 c$ polar-directed outflow of mass $M_{\rm fast} \sim 0.1 M_{\odot}$, which controls the initial rise time of the transient following the usual \citet{Arnett82} relationship.
+A similarly low polar ejecta mass is required for the central X-ray source to photoionize the polar material and enable the soft X-rays to escape at such an early phase.